SeRAlab/Robust-and-Accurate-UV-map-based-Camouflage-Attack/README.md

 ## Run:
-TO train NRP:
+To train NRP:
 ```bash
 python src/NRP.py
 ```
-TO get camouflage:
+To get camouflage:
 ```bash
 python src/generate_camouflage_E2E.py
 ```

 ## Post-processing to get the deployable UV map:
-The output of `generate_camouflage_E2E.py` is in the form of `.npy` (Our generated texture is in [here](https://github.com/SeRAlab/Robust-and-Accurate-UV-map-based-Camouflage-Attack/tree/main/src/textures/texture.npy)).
-To get the image of the texture,
+The output of `generate_camouflage_E2E.py` is in the form of `.npy` (Our generated texture is [here](https://github.com/SeRAlab/Robust-and-Accurate-UV-map-based-Camouflage-Attack/tree/main/src/textures/texture.npy)).
+To get the image of the texture, you can use the following script,
 ```bash
 python src/generate_camouflage_E2E.py --textures=texture/texture.py
 ```
-The image of the UV map generated with this script is show in here [src/texture_image/test/texture/model_save.png](https://github.com/SeRAlab/Robust-and-Accurate-UV-map-based-Camouflage-Attack/tree/main/texture_image/test/texture/model_save.png).
+The image of the UV map generated with this script is show in [src/texture_image/test/texture/model_save.png](https://github.com/SeRAlab/Robust-and-Accurate-UV-map-based-Camouflage-Attack/tree/main/texture_image/test/texture/model_save.png).

 Although the script can convert the npy file into an image texture format, it is difficult to print directly due to its fragmented root structure.
 Therefore, we further re-bake it in Blender to make it printable and deployable in the real world.
-The conversion tutorial can be found at the following link[Here](https://www.bilibili.com/video/BV1abD3YnEQW/?spm_id_from=333.999.0.0).
+The conversion tutorial can be found at [Here](https://www.bilibili.com/video/BV1abD3YnEQW/?spm_id_from=333.999.0.0).

 ## TODO List
 - [ ] The instruction of deploying the UV map in Carla.